aperritano/langgraph-customer-support-agent/README.md

 This foundation opens doors to exciting possibilities:

+**Live Customer Data**: Implement it to read/edit a database of customer data - postgres or SQLite.

 **Multi-Agent Workflows**: Evolve from a single agent to a supervised ensemble where specialized agents handle distinct business processes—one for refunds, another for order modifications, each an expert in its domain.
 A primary assistant would orchestrate these specialists, routing requests to the right team member.

 **Enhanced Human Collaboration**: Implement more sophisticated interrupt patterns for confirmations and executions, creating seamless handoffs between AI and human agents.